wahid-HR/OnePDFEditor-Mac/MAC_README.txt

 One PDF Editor — macOS (MacBook)
 ================================

-This Linux/Windows environment cannot produce a real Mac binary.
 Use GitHub Actions (macos-latest) OR build on a Mac.

 A) GitHub Actions (recommended)